akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 13 ⬩ The dust of Rockingham on my shoes

-Earlier, as the doors of the hunting lodge closed behind her, Beatrice stood on the steps for a moment, her heart pounding, letting the trembling in her legs subside.
-She gave thanks to the God of Heaven for breath in her lungs, for Goosie safe and warm in her basket, and the evening air cool on her face.
+Earlier, as the doors of the hunting lodge closed behind her, Beatrice stood on the steps breathing deeply for a moment, her heart pounding, letting the trembling in her legs subside.
+She closed her eyes and bowed her head, her hands clasped at her chest, and gave thanks to the God of Heaven for breath in her lungs, for Goosie safe and warm in her basket.

+When she opened her eyes, one of the guards at the door was watching her.
+He bore himself with an air of someone who had weathered a great many royal moods and was content to stand guard.

+Beatrice gave him a small, uncertain nod.

+'Your goose is spared, then?'
+His voice was gruff, but not unkind.

+Beatrice had to push the swirling thoughts aside before she could answer him.
+'He spared her.
+It was more than I dared hope for.
+He will… He is coming to visit my father.'

+The guard nodded.
+He turned and called to a younger guard passing nearby.
+'Hi, Evan!
+Walk this girl as far as the outer gate.
+Tell the watch she's under the King's peace.'

-It was more than she had dared hope for.
-She had her goose.
-The king had spared her.
-More than that, he was coming to visit her father at their home.
+The younger guard straightened.
+'Aye, sir.'
+He automatically fell into step beside Beatrice without another word.
+She did not try to speak.
+The king was coming to visit her father at their home.
 A dozen things sprang into her head; things that needed attending to before the king arrived.
 For now she ignored them all; today had been quite enough without worrying about tomorrow and beyond.

+At the outer gate, the young guard stopped.
+'Safe home, then.'

+She nodded and passed under the gate and out onto the road.

 Behind her, the hall hummed with resumed life.
 Ahead, the road stretched eastward through the forest, pale stone under a pale sky.